corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/reset-csde.md

 6. Delete the `<user-home>/.corda/corda5` directory and its contents.
 7. Delete the `<project-root-dir>/workspace` directory and its contents.

-   You should now be able to run all CSDE Gradle tasks again.
+   You should now be able to run all CorDapp Template Gradle tasks again.
 These tasks download the Corda cluster software and recreate all of the temporary files, as required.